Ratchet StrapsMore info

 4-inch Ratchet Straps are used for flatbed trailers for the professional trucking industry and are used to secure some of the heaviest and oddly shaped cargo on the roadways.
 These are the straps that are most commonly used on flatbed trailers and the most common sizes are our 4” x 27’: and our popular 4” x 30’ ratchet straps with flat hooks or wire hooks.
 These straps can be completely custom-made with options such as color, length of webbing, company name on the straps, and choice of hardware to name a few.
 If you are interested in learning more about our custom-made ratchet straps give our ratchet strap experts a call at 800-483-2189 today!

 Often we find that not all straps work for all applications and custom loads may require a custom strap in order to get the job done right.
 Here at RatchetStrapsUSA we manufacture most of our ratchet straps in-house and have the capabilities to custom make just about any kind of ratchet strap or other tie-down straps in order to get the job done right.
 If you are interested in learning more about purchasing a custom-made to order strap with your company name, length of webbing, or custom hardware options give our experts a call at 800-483-2189 today!

 1. From the bottom of the ratchet strap slowly thread the webbing through the slot in the center of the spool of the closed ratchet.

 2. Next pull the webbing through and remove the excess slack or loose webbing to make a firm but not tight webbing.

 3. Begin to crank the ratchet handle up and down to tighten the ratchet strap into place.
-You will want to make sure the item you are transporting is snug, however not too tight that it damages your cargo you are transporting.
+You will want to make sure the item you are transporting is snug, however not too tight that it damages the cargo you are transporting.

-How to Loosen a Ratchet Strap Instructions
+How to Release a Ratchet Strap Instructions

 1. To release the ratchet strap, pull and hold the tab on top of the ratchet assembly to override the ratcheting function.